pothiers/vagrant-natica/README.md

 vagrant-tada
 ============

-For new DCI using Puppet, iRODS, Redis, Python
+For new replacement for DCI using Puppet, iRODS, Redis, Python

 Intended as VM base under Vagrant for python development that makes use of Redis and iRODS.